Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Problem Formulation and Methodology

 \textbf{Concentration Control.} A separate network $f_\kappa: \mathcal{S} \rightarrow \mathbb{R}$ predicts concentration scores, which modulate the trade-off between deterministic direction and stochastic noise.
 These scores are transformed via a sigmoid function $w(\kappa) = \sigma(\kappa) \in (0, 1)$ to produce the mixing weight used in~(\ref{action}), enabling smooth interpolation and stable, adaptive exploration throughout training.

 \textbf{Spherical Mixing.} Actions are generated by interpolating between the deterministic direction and uniform spherical noise:

-where $\boldsymbol{\xi} \sim \text{Uniform}(\mathbb{S}^{d-1})$ is sampled as normalized Gaussian noise to provide isotropic exploration on the unit sphere, and $r = 2.5$ is the action radius (task-dependent).
+where $\boldsymbol{\xi} \sim \text{Uniform}(\mathbb{S}^{d-1})$ is sampled as normalized Gaussian noise to provide isotropic exploration on the unit sphere, and $r$ is a task-dependent scaling parameter (default $r=2.5$, see Sec.~\ref{practical} for details).
 Even with substantial noise contribution (e.g., 30\% when $\kappa \approx 1$), actions remain coherent: spherical normalization preserves directionality while preventing magnitude corruption, ensuring stable control throughout training.

 \textbf{Intrinsic Exploration.} In contrast to conventional approaches where exploration is externally injected (e.g., Gaussian noise or entropy bonuses), GAC inherently encodes stochasticity within the action generation process.
 The random direction $\boldsymbol{\xi}$ is not an auxiliary perturbation but an integral part of the policy's structure, making exploration an \textbf{intrinsic geometric property}.
 The learnable concentration $\kappa$ acts as an \textbf{endogenous control signal}, adaptively modulating the exploration-exploitation trade-off without external regularization.
 This eliminates the need for separate entropy bonuses or temperature scheduling (e.g., $\alpha$ tuning in SAC).